 Images of the faces of individuals that present themselves to an Access touch-point are captured and retained for logging purposes.
-This data is purged from the system according to the specified data configuration of the
+This data is purged from the system according to the specified data configuration of the customer.

-It is misleading to refer to the system process as ‘Facial Recognition’ in its traditional sense.
+While Wicket’s computer vision algorithms could technically be classified as a facial recognition system, we prefer to use the term Facial Authentication.
 Facial recognition systems like those used by law enforcement or security agencies (to identify an unknown individual by running an image through an extensive database) are based on a ‘One to Many’ or ‘1:N’ analysis.
-Wicket access control and ticketing products utilize a ‘One to One’ or ‘1:1’ match where the system is simply verifying the identity of an individual who has already provided consent to be in the system.
+Wicket access control and ticketing products utilize a ‘One to One’ or ‘1:1’ match where the system is simply verifying, or authenticating, the identity of an individual who has already provided consent to be in the system.